 How to Improve Arm and Leg Circulation

-If you are used to having cold hands and feet and a constant tingling sensation in different extremities, needle-like pricking, numbness, or muscle cramps, it may be that you do not have very good blood circulation.
+If you’re used to having cold hands and feet, a constant tingling sensation in your extremities, needle-like pricking, numbness, or muscle cramps, it may be that you don’t have good arm and leg circulation.

-This means that the cells and tissues in your extremities are not receiving sufficient blood flow, and therefore little oxygen or nutrients.
-Also, since the blood carries excess waste and toxins, we can have an idea of the problems that might befall us if the problem lasts a prolonged amount of time.
+This means that the cells and tissues in your extremities aren’t receiving enough blood, and therefore not enough oxygen or nutrients.
+Also, since blood carries out excess waste and toxins, you might be able to guess that this can be a major problem if it goes on for too long.

-As we have already mentioned, our extremities suffering low temperature, feeling pricked as with needles or simply tingling are the most commonly known symptoms, but some others are presented in the following:
+As we’ve mentioned, low temperature, feeling pricked as with needles, or simply tingling are the most commonly known symptoms of poor arm and leg circulation.
+Here are some others: